ana-vranic/bipartite-networks-growth/Results/model/README.md

-results from simulation are to large, so they are not posted here
+results from simulation are too large, so they are not posted here